chaodonghu/shopify-scraper/README.md

 **Usage**
 ---

-The repository has been dockerized to allow for easy development and deployment and to also avoid any environment issues.
+The repository has been dockerized to allow for easy development and deployment.

 1. Install [`Docker`](https://www.docker.com/)